skai-solutions/chefplanete-backend/README.md

 # chefplanete-backend
 Spring Boot backend service

+# Setting Up the Project in IntelliJ
+1.

 # Authentication
 1. Authenticate using Google, keep track of the id_token.
 2. Send the id_token to the endpoint: `GET /auth/signup/{id_token}`